usnistgov/O-RAN-Testbed-Automation/README.md

 ## Installation Guide
 The first thing to do before anything else is to run the Update Manager and ensure everything is up-to-date, then reboot.

-Next, install the VirtualBox Guest Additions, type the following command into the terminal to make Shared Folders work properly, then reboot:
+Optionally, install the VirtualBox Guest Additions, type the following command into the terminal to make Shared Folders work properly, then reboot:
 ```
 sudo adduser $USER vboxsf
 ```